KVCU: Donation to CU

 In mid-1997, Jacor offered the 1190 AM facility to the University of Colorado—as a donation.
 CU had not owned a broadcast station in nearly 75 years; from 1922 to 1925, the university had operated KFAJ, which conducted experiments and supported instruction in radio communications, but which was unlistenable at any time KOA was broadcasting and was thus closed.
 At the time, the university's carrier-current station could not even be heard in all campus dormitories.
 Jacor had good reason to make the donation: it needed to divest a station if it wanted to acquire KTCL in Fort Collins, another FM station the company was already programming in the region, as it owned a full complement of eight stations in the Denver market.

-The station went off air in January 1998 to prepare for the transfer, and under the new call letters KVCU, it signed on November 4 of the same year.
+The station went off the air in January 1998 to prepare for the transfer, and under the new call letters KVCU, it signed on November 4 of the same year.
 The new outlet aired a combination of student output and programs from volunteer DJs—60 of them by 2001.

 For the first time since breaking from its simulcast with KBCO-FM in 1995, 1190 AM's programming began being heard on FM in 2016, when the station debuted on an FM translator (K255DA at 98.9 MHz, now K251CV on 98.1) in Boulder.
 As of March 2021, K251CV relays the HD3 sub-channel of KQKS.
+The station ceased broadcasting on FM translators by the spring of 2023, when it voluntarily went off the air temporarily for modernization and general improvements.

+2022 silent period and 2023 relaunch

+In 2011, Mikey Flanagan left the station as general manager, and CU-Boulder’s School of Journalism and Mass Communication shuttered, leading to a shakeup in station administration that eventually resulted in the professional general manager position being eliminated and replaced by a CMCI faculty oversight position.

+The COVID-19 pandemic in 2020 also hit Radio 1190 hard, with a near-total station shutdown and shift to automated programming for several months.
+While student DJs were allowed to return to the studio later the same year, operational continuity suffered; the station lost control of its FM translators, and the quality of both the AM and streaming services was erratic.

+In May 2022, Radio 1190 voluntarily ceased terrestrial broadcast while a professional chief engineer was brought on board to improve the station’s technical infrastructure.
+Broadcasts continued online, and the station returned to the AM airwaves on February 16, 2023.

+In the 2024-2025 school year, the station regained a professional general manager, and also returned to the FM airwaves on translator K225BS 92.9 FM Denver beginning on February 13, 2025.